 Continue Column: People should place their sticky note in this column if they think it’s a task that should be continued.

-Here is where one of my ministry teams placed the tasks above when assessing content/social media:
+Here is an example of how one nonprofit team placed the tasks above when assessing content/social media:

-- Posting the same exact content on all platforms
+Posting the same content on all social media platforms